Inside Sales Scripts: 3 Tips for Using Them Effectively

 The most important thing to remember when developing inside sales scripts is this; you have to address “what’s in it for me?”
 (WIIFM) from the prospect’s perspective.

 Nobody enjoys the aggressive blowhard at a party who brags too long and too loudly about him or herself.
-That person likely ends up in the corner alone – or worse, chasing down people all evening who clearly don’t want to be bothered.
-Don’t be the inside sales equivalent of that guy or gal.
-Instead you should ensure that you show signs of interest in the challenges your prospect is facing– show them you are interested.
+That person likely ends up in the corner alone – or worse, chasing down people all evening who don’t want to be bothered.
+Don’t allow your script to make your reps sound like the inside sales equivalents of that idiot.
+Instead, your script should help reps focus on what is most important to the people whom they’re calling.

-Mike Brooks, Mr. Inside Sales, has a great blog post about a magic button on your phone that can help you become a better sales person.
-Any guess what that button may be?
+Mike Brooks, Mr. Inside Sales, has a great blog post about a magic button on your phone that can help you become a better salesperson.
+Any guesses what that button is?

 It’s the mute button.
-Why is i

-t so magical?
-Because it can stop you from inadvertently talking yourself out of a sale.
+Why is it so magical?
+Because it can stop you from accidentally talking yourself out of a sale.
 It forces you to be quiet and listen.

 A great sales script has questions that help you uncover information about your prospect and his or her needs.
-What good are those questions, though, if you don’t pause to let your prospect fully answer?
-Mike points out th
+What good are those questions, though, if you don’t pause to let your contact fully answer?

-at by using the mute button after posing a question, you give the prospect time to elaborate before you jump back in with your next question or answer.
+Mike points out that by using the mute button after posing a question, you give the prospect time to elaborate before you jump back in with your next question or answer.